Officer

 Officer shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is high, with 32.5% of residents currently enrolled in formal education, including 11.5% in primary education, 7.2% in secondary education, and 5.1% pursuing tertiary education.
+Educational participation is high, with 32.5% currently enrolled in formal education.
+This includes 11.5% in primary, 7.2% in secondary, and 5.1% in tertiary education.

 Frequently Asked Questions - Education